7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 The 7 Prior Authorization Behavioral Health Failures — and the Fix for Each

-Each failure point is a specific gap where manual prior authorization behavioral health processes consistently break down.
+Each failure point is a specific gap where manual prior authorization processes consistently break down.
 Each ends with what your platform should do automatically.

 Failure 01 Expired Authorizations Leading to Retroactive Denials Highest Cost